 Use information technology and evidence-based practice for implementation and evaluation of strategies for quality and safety.

-Analyze ethical, legal, and societal factors that influence access, equity, quality, and cost of health care.
+Analyze ethical, legal, cultural, and societal factors that influence access, equity, quality, and cost of health care.

 Collaborate and consult with intra- and inter-professional teams to improve outcomes.